Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are several different order types that you can make on the spot market.

 • Market order.
 This will buy you the amount of Cardano you specify at the lowest possible price available.
-This makes it like an instant buy order, but with much lower fees.
+This makes it like an instant buy order but with much lower fees.

 • Limit order.
 This is the most common order type and lets you purchase Cardano at the price you specify.
-Traders use this to time the market and capitalise on price dips or increases.
+Traders use this to time the market and capitalize on price dips or increases.

 • Where it's registered.
 Using a locally registered exchange is a good idea.
-It's more likely to accept South African Rands and local payment methods like SOFORT, which helps avoid foreign exchange fees.
-Choosing from South Africa-based exchanges also means it's likely to be registered with the Financial Sector Conduct Authority (FSCA) which means it has to comply with local laws in South Africa.
+It's more likely to accept US dollars and local payment methods , which helps avoid foreign exchange fees.
+Choosing from US-based exchanges also means it's likely to be registered with the Financial Crimes Enforcement Network (FinCEN), which means it has to comply with local laws in the US.

 • Security.
 Look at the security features the platform has to offer, like 2-factor authentication and PGP-encrypted emails.
-Cold storage of user funds is considered industry standard, but insurance funds are less common and indicative of good security practices.
+Cold storage of user funds is considered industry standard, but insurance funds are less common and indicate good security practices.

 • Fees.
 Check the fine print to find out exactly how much your transaction will cost.
 Depending on the platform you choose, these could include spreads, trading fees and deposit and withdrawal charges.